PureLin/Project-AnuPIs4848/README.md

 * USB only support UAC in IOS/MAC, need install driver in Windows, and not support Linux/Android at all.
 * You can't add any additional effects since it's firmware is closed source.

 I like AoIP, it can make you audio interface a lot more flexible.
-But at current, any AoIP standard, even AES67 is claimed to be a open standard, but it's not.
-You need to pay a lot of money to get the standard document.
+But at current, any AoIP standard, even AES67, is claimed to be a open standard but need to pay (a lot) to get the standard document.

-But hey, I just got a Neumann MT48, it's a AoIP audio interface, to capture the network packets and reverse engineer is not a hard work.
+But hey, I just got a Neumann MT48, it's a Ravenna audio interface.
+Capture the network packets and reverse engineer is not a hard work.
 So I decided to build a DIY audio interface based on the reverse engineering on RAVENNA protocol.

 So This is it.
 I will build a DIY audio interface based on RAVENNA protocol, and I will try to make it as good as possible.